renuka-venkataramani/Renuka_Venkataramani_final_project/README.md

 $ pytest
 ```

-## Flowchart of the work: ALL the major files are carried in the SRC folder
+## Flowchart of the work: ALL the major files are stored in the SRC folder

 ### Data:
 1. Inputs: Inputs are saved in SRC # build through config.py